iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore.md

 DataProtector Core module contains the following set of methods:

-- **getGrantedAccess** — retrieve a list of all authorized users and applications for a `protectedData` object containing a user's data
+- **protectData** — safeguard data by encrypting it and recording ownership as an NFT
 - **getProtectedData** — retrieve a list of all protected data for one owner and/or data schema
+- **transferOwnership** — transfer a protected data to a new owner
 - **grantAccess** — authorize an application to process a user's data without exposing the data to any external system or user review
-- **processProtectedData** — process a `protectedData` object containing a user's data with a specified iExec application
+- **getGrantedAccess** — retrieve a list of all authorized users and applications for a `protectedData` object containing a user's data
-- **protectData** — safeguard data by encrypting it and recording ownership as an NFT
-- **revokeOneAccess** — remove a specific access previously granted on a `protectedData`
+- **revokeOneAccess** — remove a specific access previously granted on a protected data
-- **revokeAllAccess** — remove all access granted to any iExec applications or user for a `protectedData` object
+- **revokeAllAccess** — remove all access granted to any iExec applications or user for a protected data
-- **transferOwnership** — transfer a protectedData object to a new owner
+- **processProtectedData** — process a protected data with a specified iExec application

 ## Sandbox